 Your founder team and advisor team will significantly impact your rate of success.
 Secure a cabinet of formal or informal advisors that have raised venture capital money in a relevant space.
 You will greatly benefit from reliable counsel, an experienced attorney, a detail-oriented accountant who can help you model out revenues and expenses for 5- and 10- years out, advisory board members from industry, board members with a strong stomach, maybe even a banker at a later stage.
 Your advisors should be skilled in emerging companies and venture capital markets.
 Ask other founders in your co-working space, ask colleagues, and acquaintances for recommendations and references.
 Interview them.
 Do they fit?

-Prepare Great Marketing Documents
+To Get Venture Capital, Prepare Great Marketing Documents

 Most businesses approaching venture capital for investment will need three documents: